Pradeep Sharma: Dismissal and subsequent reinstatement

-Acquittal in encounter case
+Acquittal and subsequent conviction in encounter case

 On 5 July 2013, a Mumbai court acquitted Sharma of all the charges in the 2006 Lakhan Bhaiyya encounter case.

+On 19 March 2024, following an appeal by the prosecution and the deceased's brother, the Bombay High Court overturned the acquittal, calling it "perverse" and "unsustainable", and sentenced Sharma to life imprisonment.

+Sharma got bail from the Supreme Court in May 2024.

-Antilia case: Chilling plot to kill Mansukh Hiren
+Antilia case: murder of Mansukh Hiren

 Former Mumbai Police Commissioner Param Bir Singh met former encounter specialist police officer Pradeep Sharma after the death of businessman Mansukh Hiren, whose vehicle was found filled with explosives near the residence of industrialist Mukesh Ambani, according to the National Investigation Agency or NIA which is probing the case.